Julian of Norwich: Sources for Julian's life

 Little of Julian's life is known.
-She provided a few scant comments about herself in her own writings, later published in a book commonly known as Revelations of Divine Love, a title first used in 1670.
+The few scant comments she provided about herself are contained in her writings, later published in a book commonly known as Revelations of Divine Love, a title first used in 1670.
 The earliest surviving copy of a manuscript of Julian's, made by a scribe in the 1470s, acknowledges her as the author of the work.

 The earliest known references to Julian come from four wills, in which she is described as being an anchoress.
-The wills were all made by individuals who lived in Norfolk.
+The wills were all made by individuals who lived in Norwich.
 Roger Reed, the rector of St Michael Coslany, Norwich, whose will of 20 March 1394 provides the earliest record of Julian's existence, made a bequest of 12 shillings to be paid to "Julian anakorite".
 Thomas Edmund, a Chantry priest from Aylsham, stipulated in his will of 19 May 1404 that 12 pennies be given to "Julian, anchoress of the church of St Julian, Conisford" and 8 pennies to "Sarah, living with her".
 John Plumpton from Norwich gave 40 pennies to "the anchoress in the church of St Julian's, Conisford, and a shilling each to her maid and her former maid Alice" in his will dated 24 November 1415.
 The fourth person to mention Julian was Isabelle, Countess of Suffolk (the second wife of William de Ufford, 2nd Earl of Suffolk), who made a bequest of 20 shillings to "Julian reclus a Norwich" in her will dated 26 September 1416.
 As a bequest to an unnamed anchorite at St Julian's was made in 1429, there is a possibility Julian was alive at this time.